APorkolab/cziczere/docs/spec.md

     *   **Result:** A visual element is created based on the prompt generated in the previous step.
 It could be a flower whose petals are the colors of the autumn forest, or a glowing mushroom with the silhouette of a dog on its cap.
 The possibilities are endless.
 *   **Dynamic Environment:** The entire atmosphere of the garden is AI-driven.
     *   **Mood-Driven Weather:** The AI analyzes the average mood of the past week's memories.
 If the user has felt a lot of peace, the garden might have quiet, sunny weather.
 If it was a tougher week, a gentle, cleansing rain might fall, with glistening drops falling from the plants.
-    *   **Generated Ambient Music:** The AI could even generate unique, minimalist background music or nature sounds that match the garden's mood (similar to Google's MusicLM technology).
+    *   **Generated Ambient Music:** The application selects an ambient sound based on the overall mood of the user's recent memories.
+Due to the lack of a suitable free-tier API for AI music generation, this feature is currently implemented using a set of placeholder sound files.

 #### ### 🧠 3.
 The Gardener's Assistant (AI-Powered Reflection)